-Adaptive Learning group is a small but enthusiastic research group at Faculty of informatics, Masaryk university.
+Adaptive Learning group is a small, but enthusiastic research lab at Faculty of informatics, Masaryk university.

 The goal of adaptive learning is to make educational system personalized, so that they can adapt to needs of a particular students.
 Adaptive learning is very interesting area at the intersection of basic research and wide ranging applications.

 Research: The adaptive behaviour is based on mathematical models, these models are often constructed and evaluated using machine learning techniques.
 The most relevant research forums to our work are: Educational Data Mining, Artificial Intelligence in Education, Intelligent Tutoring Systems, our work has also connections to statistics, machine learning, psychometrics, cognitive science, ...

 Applications: Our research has direct widespread application.
 As part of our research, we are developing systems that are used by thousands of users.
 Research questions that we study are relevant to many non-profit and commercional large scale systems, e.g., Khan Academy, Duolingo, MOOCs, Carnegie Learning, Reasoning Mind, Math Whizz, ...

 10 May 2016The paper Properties and Applications of Wrong Answers in Online Educational Systems has been accepted for the EDM conference.

 11 Apr 2016 The paper Applications of the Elo Rating System in Adaptive Educational Systems has been published in the Computers & Education journal.

 24 Mar 2016 We will also participate at ITS conference (one presentation, one poster).

 18 Dec 2015 Both of our LAK submissions got accepted as full papers.
 The paper Impact of Data Collection on Interpretation and Evaluation of Student Models is the best paper nominee.

 5 Oct 2015 Our new project: adaptive practice of anatomy for medical students - available in Czech (with latin terminology) and English.